Sarosim/pictures-on-the-wall/README.md

-To be able to update prices on the detailed product template when a user selects size and technology I had to prepare a workaround due to the lack of my knowledge of API calls: A javaScript function calculates the price with event listeners on the <select> elements for size and technology.
+To be able to update prices on the detailed product template when a user selects size and technology I had to prepare a workaround due to the lack of my knowledge of API calls: A javaScript function calculates the price with event listeners on the 'select' elements for size and technology.

 This is not ideal and has its flaws, but at least the price updates on the front end...